LeonHeidelbach/trailblazer.nvim/README.md

         -- The current / initially selected trail mark stack sort mode.
 Choose from one of the -- available modes: alpha_asc, alpha_dsc, chron_asc, chron_dsc
         current_trail_mark_stack_sort_mode = "alpha_asc"
+        -- Set this to true if you always want to move to the nearest trail mark first before -- continuing to peek move in the current selection mode order.
+This effectively disables -- the "current trail mark cursor" to which you would otherwise move first before continuing -- to move through your trail mark stack. move_to_nearest_before_peek = false,
+        move_to_nearest_before_peek_motion_directive_up = "fpath_up", -- "up", "fpath_up" -> For move info see section "TrailBlazerMoveToNearest Motion Directives"
+        move_to_nearest_before_peek_motion_directive_down = "fpath_down", -- "down", "fpath_down" -> For move info see section "TrailBlazerMoveToNearest Motion Directives"
+        move_to_nearest_before_peek_dist_type = "lin_char_dist", -- "man_dist", "lin_char_dist" -> Manhattan Distance or Linear Character Distance
     },
     mappings = { -- rename this to "force_mappings" to completely override default mappings and not merge with them nv = { -- Mode union: normal & visual mode.
 Can be extended by adding i, x, ...